centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-hashicorp-vault-restapi.md

 The Centreon Poller must be allowed to connect and to authenticate against the HashiCorp Vault resource.
 The credentials used to authenticate must be part of a Vault policy allowing to read the `/sys/` path.

-The following authenticats methods are supported:
+The following authentication methods are supported:
 * token (default method)
 * userpass
 * azure